naninovel/docs/docs/guide/index.md

 Naninovel is an extension for [Unity game engine](https://unity3d.com).
 It consists of a C# framework and editor utilities to support development of [visual novel games](https://en.wikipedia.org/wiki/Visual_novel).

-If you're looking for a specific topic, try using search bar located in the top-right corner of the page; also, check out the [FAQ](/faq/), where we have answers for some of the frequently asked questions.
-Feel free to [contact the support](/support/#developer-support) in case you can't find the required information.

 ::: warn
-Naninovel is currently in a final stage of open beta: all the core features are implemented and the engine is already being used in multiple commercial projects, but there is still a probability of breaking changes prior to stable release.
+While Naninovel doesn't limit what you can achieve with Unity, there are some requirements (supported Unity versions, project configuration, target platforms) for some of the built-in features to work correctly; consult [compatibility page](/guide/compatibility.md) for more information.
 :::

+Make sure to read [getting started guide](/guide/getting-started.md) when using the engine for the first time.

+If you're looking for a specific topic, try using search bar located at the top-right corner of the website; also, check out the [FAQ](/faq/), where we have answers for some of the frequently asked questions.
+All the available script commands, supported parameters and usage examples are listed in the [API reference](/api/).
+Feel free to [contact the support](/support/#developer-support) in case you can't find the required information.

 ## Features